melombuki/JMonkeyGame/README.md

 -Add the total score to the hud display, and the score for each hit item

 There will be more added to the wish list later.

+Adding another line here to test some basics of branching.